yamaton/gff3toddbj/README.md

 but nomenclatures in GFF3 often do not conform the annotations set by INSDC.
 Furthermore, DDBJ lists up the [feature-qualifier pairs they accepts](https://docs.google.com/spreadsheets/d/1qosakEKo-y9JjwUO_OFcmGCUfssxhbFAm5NXUAnT3eM/edit#gid=0), a subset of the INSDC definitions.

-To meet convensions with the requirement, GFF3-to-DDBJ comes with a TOML file to rename feature keys and qualifier keys/values.
+To meet convensions with the requirement, GFF3-to-DDBJ comes with [a default configuration in TOML](https://github.com/yamaton/gff3toddbj/blob/main/gff3toddbj/translate_features_qualifiers.toml) to rename (or even translate) feature keys and qualifier keys/values.
+Note that [the Sequence Ontology](http://sequenceontology.org/browser) is helpful in translating a type into a INSDC feature and qualifier(s).

 Here is how to customize the renaming configuration.